makezurich/makezurich-hardware-intro/README.md

 ### Installing a library for the Nano
 Follow these steps to [install an Arduino library](https://www.arduino.cc/en/Guide/Libraries).

+Or just open *Sketch > Include library > Manage libraries...* and type the library name.

 Then check the *File > Examples > LIBRARY_NAME* menu in the Arduino IDE.

 ### Measuring humidity and temperature with the Nano